 *Other interested members of the public.

-We think all critical stakeholders and our larger community should be informed about the LMA Board's proposed dredging project in the public waters of Lake Mallalieu and Willow River--and sooner rather than later--so that we all may be engaged and all our important interests regarding these public water bodies may be considered and taken into account.
+We think all critical stakeholders and our larger community should be informed about the LMA Board's proposed projects in the public waters of Lake Mallalieu, Willow River, and St. Croix River--and sooner rather than later--so that we all may be engaged and all our important interests regarding these public water bodies may be considered and taken into account.

-We will do our best to timely share accurate and relevant information about the LMA Board's proposed dredging project in northeast Lake Mallalieu and the upstream Willow River channels.
+We will do our best to timely share accurate and relevant information about the LMA Board's proposed projects.

 Scroll on for more info . . . .

-Follow and participate in the public permitting processes for the LMA Board's proposed dredging project .
+Follow and participate in the public permitting processes for the LMA Board's proposed projects.

 For more information, go to: